mandelsoft/spiff/README.md

 ## `(( "10.10.10.10" - 11 ))`

-Besides arithmetic on integers it is also possible to use addition and subtraction on ip addresses, or multiplication and division on CIDRs.
+Besides arithmetic on integers it is also possible to use addition and subtraction on ip addresses.

 e.g.: